Learning Password Best Practices Through In-Task Instruction: Discussion

 \subsection{Limitations and Future Work}

 One limitation of this work concerns the scope of our task and setting.
 We study a single password creation task on a custom website as one application of pedagogical friction, using a fixed rule set and a moderate level of perceived risk.
-This design lets us examine how pedagogical friction affects rule compliance and short-term understanding in a controlled environment, but it does not show that the same patterns would hold for high stakes accounts such as banking or for lower stakes logins, e.g., on entertainment websites, which may elicit different levels of attention, motivation, and tolerance for interruptions.
-At the same time, our design illustrates a more general idea that short, rule focused friction can be woven into actions that users already intend to complete.
-Conceptually, this kind of friction could be adapted to other decision tasks, such as helping users recognize misinformation, evaluate the credibility of online sources, or locate key clauses in digital contracts.
-We regard these as hypotheses for future work.
+This design lets us examine how pedagogical friction affects rule compliance and short-term survey performance in a controlled environment, but it does not show that the same patterns would hold for higher- or lower-stakes accounts, which may elicit different levels of attention, motivation, and tolerance for interruptions.
+Future work should test pedagogical friction in other settings and decision tasks.

 A second limitation is the short retention interval.
-We were interested in whether participants would remember and reuse what they learned after the initial Test Phase, but in practice the Post-testing Phase directly after the Test Phase to keep participants engaged and limit drop out.
+We were interested in whether participants would remember and reuse what they learned after the initial Test Phase, but in practice the Post-testing Phase occurred directly after the Test Phase to keep participants engaged and limit dropout.
 Our results therefore speak only to short term recall and near term transfer.
 Future studies should adopt longer delays and follow-up sessions that better approximate real world use, for example multi-day or multi-week intervals, to test whether pedagogical friction supports sustained changes in knowledge retention and behavior-knowledge alignment.

+A third limitation concerns the design of the intervention itself.
+All four conditions included the same password strength meter, which allowed us to study the added role of pedagogical tips beyond a common baseline interface, but reduced our ability to attribute changes in overall password strength scores specifically to the tips displayed.
+In addition, the interface could trigger up to 20 possible tips, and participants saw different subsets depending on the passwords they entered.
+This introduces heterogeneity in exposure: observed differences may reflect both friction level and the specific mix of rules each participant encountered.
+Our rule-level analyses partially address this issue, but they do not remove it entirely.
+For these reasons, our strongest evidence comes from rule-linked compliance and survey analyses rather than from the strength score.